The 21 Questions Game is basically a way of getting to know someone better. At its core the the game is just asking and answering questions.

 So if you want to simply ask and answer the questions below, that works.
 But if you would like to gamify the questions, below are some different ways to play the 21 Questions Game.

 How to play the 21 questions game

 First of all you need two or more people.
-There isn’t really a limit on how many people can play the 21 Questions Game but I wouldn’t recommend any more than eight people.
-It gets a little boring for those not answering or asking questions if there are more than eight people.
+There isn’t really a limit on how many people can play the 21 Questions Game but I wouldn’t recommend any more than five people.
+It gets a little boring for those not answering or asking questions if there are more than five people.